Team Fortress 2 Classes

 - Creating a clone army to counter Gray Mann's Robot Army.
 He's using his "Fancy Job" likely curing stuff like Cancer or fatal wounds for extremely rich clients, to fund a project to clone the entire team and send the waves of clones at Gray Mann.
 (Cue Imperial March).

-- The Team Fortress Classic Medic.
-Expanding on the above, the "TFC Medic" Is TF 2 medic before he lost his medical license, gave up pretending not to be insane, and started more overt experiments resulting in the Uber Heart and Medigun, among others such as the revive system.
+- The Team Fortress Classic Medic..
+Expanding on the above, the "TFC Medic" Is TF 2 medic before he lost his medical license, gave up pretending not to be insane, or maybe just lost it and left, and started more overt experiments resulting in the Uber Heart and Medigun, among others such as the revive system.
 He was completely honest when he said he wanted to test his "Triumphs" against his "Earlier Experiments".
 He never said which is which.

 The Mediguns are less "Medicine Guns" and more of an "Immune System Overclockers"